 In addition to initiating a criminal investigation, the Police Department will forward all information to the office of the Vice President for Student Services for possible disciplinary action.
 Both the accuser and the accused have the same right (if any) to have others present during disciplinary hearings or proceedings and both parties will be notified of the outcome of any such hearings or proceedings.

-Possession, use, and sale of alcohol and illegal drugs are prohibited on the Lake Land College campus with the exception of those instances where authorized per board policy 11.12.
+Possession, use, and sale of alcohol and illegal drugs are prohibited on the Lake Land College campus with the exception of those instances where authorized per Board Policy 11.12 – Alcohol and Drugs.
 Violations are reported to the office of the Vice President for Student Services.
 In addition, the Police Department has adopted a zero tolerance policy regarding illegal drug and alcohol use, and arrests are made for all such violations.

 If anyone has reason to believe that an offense of domestic violence, dating violence or stalking has occurred on campus, they are encouraged to notify the Police Department immediately.
 The Police Department will conduct an investigation per department policies, and arrests will be made if probable cause is established.
 If the victim does not wish to contact the police, or does not wish to identify the suspect or pursue criminal charges, the incident should be reported to a counselor or other professional who can assist the victim with his or her physical and emotional needs.
 In addition to any criminal investigation, the College will conduct a separate internal investigation if the alleged offender is a student or employee.
 The College will use the standard “preponderance of evidence” in determining whether the alleged offender will be disciplined.
 Discipline will be administered per board policy and the student code of conduct.